TheDukeDK/devsecops-demo/docs/setup.md

 127.0.0.1	gitlab.local.net
 ```

-**NOTE:** Gitlab uses Elasticsearch.
+**NOTE:** Gitlab and SonarQube use Elasticsearch.

 Elasticsearch uses a mmapfs directory by default to store its indices.
 The default operating system limits on mmap counts is likely to be too low, which may result in out of memory exceptions.

-On Linux, you can increase the limits by running the following command as `root:`
+On Linux, you can increase the limits by running the following command as `root`

 ```
 sysctl -w vm.max_map_count=262144